 Use this information to plan your hike!
 Things like difficulty and duration vary person to person, but I’ve included other information such as elevation gain and length to help you decide if Crawford Falls is a good trail for you.

 |GPS File||GPX, KML, AllTrails|

 Use this trail map of Crawford Falls to plan your hike.
-I’ve highlighted the trailhead and the viewpoints for the upper and lower falls.
+The trailhead and viewpoints for the upper and lower falls are highlighted.